 Individuality is evident to a degree in the choices we make with our money, but the choice whether to make this show of affluence is one made by society, and by the time we have the money to show off, we are so used to having been funnelled through certain decidedly limited life choices which have been instrumental in deciding where we are at certain points.
 At the age of 14 in the UK, we decide what GCSEs we are going to take, and thus begin determining our futures.
 We are presented with choices tailored to standardised individual tastes.

-There are profound consequences if the chicken came before the egg.
+here are profound consequences if the chicken comes before the egg.

-The introduction of the radio in the 1920’s brought the media directly into the home.
-This lead the transition from an experience shared with others to a more individual, private experience.
-We are regularly alone in our consumption of media, through the once analogue and now digital mediator.
-This different form of mediation has meant that our consumption of politics, culture and entertainment has become an isolated experience, existing between us and the media.
+Consumption of media has always been a somewhat solitary exercise – newspapers were not intended to be shared, more likely thrown away after having been paid for.
+Then, the introduction of the radio in the 1920s brought the media directly into the home, cementing the transition from an experience shared with others to a more individual, private experience.
+We more and more regularly consume media alone, through once analogue and now digital mediators – as such, our consumption of politics, culture, and entertainment has become an isolated experience, existing between us and the media.

-In much the same way as a text can shed and change meaning in translation, the imagery, phrasing and framing of shots deliberately allowed for misinterpretation and manipulation.
-On 17th April, 2015, The Sun newspaper reported that ‘what we need are gunships sending these boats [refugees] back to their own country’ in reference to Syrian refugees.
-The same newspaper retold the story five months later on 2nd September in a completely different light: ‘today The Sun urges David Cameron to help those in a life-and-death struggle not of their making,’, attaching images of a Syrian child who had drowned.
-This image alone emphases the power of relatable imagery, swaying the UK population in favour of allowing Syrian refugees residence in Britain – 20,000 refugees will be permitted by 2020.
+In much the same way as a text can shed and change meaning in different contexts, the imagery, phrasing and framing of shots deliberately manufactures misinterpretation.
+To use an extreme example to highlight this, on 17th April 2015, writing for The Sun newspaper, Katie Hopkins wrote: ‘what we need are gunships sending these boats [Syrian refugees] back to their own country.’
+Five months later, on 2nd September, Katie Hopkins wrote in the same newspaper: ‘today The Sun urges David Cameron to help those in a life-and-death struggle not of their making,’ attaching an image of a Syrian child who had drowned.
+This image alone emphasises the power of relatable imagery – the British population were swayed in the favour of allowing 20,000 Syrian refugees asylum in Britain by 2020.

-In determining our perspective, the media decide our future.
-Their proleptic vision becomes reality.
-We don’t own the news, in much the same way as we don’t own history – it becomes part of the collective record.
+In determining our perspective, the media decide our future, as their proleptic visions become reality.
+We don’t own the news, in much the same way as we don’t own our history – it becomes part of the collective record.